 It establishes a vigorous artistic distance between artless and artistic reality – between mere speech and poetic speech.

 In the matter of selection, the poet vigorously exercises his authority to leave out some items and matters while including others, on the basis of virtue and effect.

 The poet vigorously applies his skill in exaggerating or minimizing real speech’s various qualities for aesthetic effect.

-Thus, the pure poem is vigorously impactful – its maker has left off striving for a socially prestigious voice of moderation and subtlety, and has unashamedly produced a heightened imitation of speech, of unmistakably aesthetic character."
+Thus, the full poem is vigorously impactful – its maker has left off striving for a socially prestigious voice of moderation and subtlety, and has unashamedly produced a heightened imitation of speech, of unmistakably aesthetic character."